 In short, show them only what they need to know elegantly, in a non-intrusive way.
 If the player starts looking for information that should have been provided or is annoyed because irrelevant or unnecessary information is always on screen, you know you messed up.

 Platform Matters for good UI design

 Some games need to convey larger amounts of information to the player.
 If you are developing a simple shooter, then the information you’ll give the player is not going to be as detailed as in, say, a strategy game where there’s lots of complex mechanics.
 You should definitely note what the player sees and how they are playing the game.

 Typically, PC gamers use a keyboard/mouse combo, so accessing long menus is going to be easier for them.
 In contrast, console gamers will have a significantly harder time doing the same using a gamepad and playing in lower resolutions.
 Therefore, you should design different in-game menus, depending on the target platform and its capabilities.

-While designing for touchscreens ,the screen space is also important as controls are also on the screen.
-Dynamically loading only the need controls is a good way to manage the screen space.
+While designing for touchscreens, the screen space is also important as controls are also on the screen.
+Dynamically loading the required UI is a good way to manage the screen space.

 If you use unity then you can use the assets from the asset store to make the job easy for you.
 You can find the Best Unity UI assets here.

 Check out the courses regarding UI design for more information.

 Keeping these few things in mind can change the look and feel of your game.